GatoGraphQL/GatoGraphQL/README.md

 From the two foundations "everything is a module" and "a module is its own API", we conclude that everything on a PoP site is an API.
 And since APIs are greatly suitable to take advantage of cloud services (for instance, serving and caching the API response through a CDN), then PoP calls the cloud "home".

+## Timeline

+Currently, only the 1st layer, data + configuration API, is available in the repository.
+We are currently working on the 2nd and 3rd layers, client-side rendering and server-side rendering respectively, and these should be ready and available during the 1st quarter of 2019.

 ## Motivation

 PoP is an ambitious project.
 We have been working on it for more than 5 years, and we are still on the early stages of it (or so we hope!)
 It was created by Leonardo Losoviz, and aided by his wife Jun-E Tan, as a solution to connect communities together directly from their own websites, offering an alternative to always depending on Facebook and similar platforms.